lucapette/website/content/writing/the-appeal-of-static-typing.md

 out to me:

 - Every time I changed languages, the reasons had nothing to do with language features.
-Also, it was definitely not a dynamically typed versus statically typed fight.
+Also, I was definitely not framing my choice as dynamically typed versus statically typed.
-- Despite that, today I'm pretty much convinced I don't want to work with dynamically typed languages any more.
-Which means that, after 2 decades of programming, I finally developed some opinions about programming languages 🙃.
+- Despite I never cared much for language features, nowadays I actively try to avoid working with dynamically typed languages.
+After 2 decades of programming, I finally developed some opinions about programming languages 🙃

-With this journey in mind, let me dive into the experiences that led me here.
+With this circular journey in mind, let's dive into what makes me say "yep, I'm not going to do dynamically typed languages any more".

 ## Focus on "actual" tests

-I follow a principle I call [write "actual" tests]({{< ref "/writing/my-programming-principles#write-actual-tests" >}} "write actual tests").
-Quoting myself here:
+I follow a programming principle I call [write "actual" tests]({{< ref "/writing/my-programming-principles#write-actual-tests" >}} "write actual tests").
+Quoting myself from the article:

 > A test must change only if the behaviour it verifies changed.
 >